Auxiliary field diffusion Monte Carlo calculations of magnetic moments of light nuclei with chiral EFT interactions

-While our accurate magnetic moment results are valuable in verifying the different components of these \textit{ab initio} calculations, our uncertainty analysis indicates that the consistency between employed nuclear interactions and EM currents is crucial.
-Our results for the consistent power counting shows a more natural order-by-order convergence pattern.
+While our accurate magnetic moment results are valuable in verifying the different components of these \textit{ab initio} calculations, our uncertainty analysis indicates that the consistency between employed nuclear interactions and EM currents is crucial: Our results for the consistent PC shows a more natural order-by-order convergence pattern.
+This is also supported by the prominence of the N$^{3}$LO EM contributions to the calculated magnetic moments, and more work is necessary to study the convergence up to N$^{3}$LO in a consistent PC.
+Furthermore, ensuring that the corresponding continuity equation is fulfilled is crucial~\cite{krebs:2020}.
 Future work to derive consistent currents for the interactions used in AFDMC is important.
-Furthermore, given the importance of uncertainty quantification, more work needs to be done to ensure the proper estimates for momentum scales are being used.
-This is difficult using the simple uncertainty estimate used in this work~\cite{Epelbaum:2014efa}, but employing uncertainty quantification tools based on Gaussian Processes~\cite{Drischler:2020yad} might be beneficial.
-Finally, given the prominence of the N$^{3}$LO EM contributions to the calculated magnetic moments in this work, the convergence up to N$^{3}$LO and fulfilling the corresponding continuity equation are crucial~\cite{krebs:2020}.
+Given the significance of uncertainty quantification for this task, it is key to properly estimate momentum scales that are being used.
+Employing uncertainty quantification tools based on Gaussian Processes~\cite{Drischler:2020yad} might be beneficial for this task.

 \acknowledgments{ We thank Alex Gnech, Rocco Schiavilla, Saori Pastore, Hermann Krebs, and Ronen Weiss for useful discussions.
 The work of J.D.M., S.N., J.C., S.G. and I.T. was supported by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics, under contract No.~DE-AC52-06NA25396.
 The work of D.L., J.C., S.G. and I.T. was supported by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, Scientific Discovery through Advanced Computing (SciDAC) NUCLEI program.
 The work of J.D.M., S.N. and S.G. was also supported by the Department of Energy Early Career Award Program.
+The work of I.T. was also supported by the Laboratory Directed Research and Development program of Los Alamos National Laboratory under project number 20220541ECR.
 Computer time was provided by the Los Alamos National Laboratory Institutional Computing Program, which is supported by the U.S. Department of Energy National Nuclear Security Administration under Contract No. 89233218CNA000001, and by the National Energy Research Scientific Computing Center (NERSC), which is supported by the U.S. Department of Energy, Office of Science, under contract No.~DE-AC02-05CH11231. }